 Steps of Shirshasana (Headstand yoga pose)

-- Now bring down your crown of the head to the mat on the floor and the back side of your head is touching your hands.
-(Which you interlocked in earlier step, support your head by your hands).
+- Now bring down your crown of the head to the mat on the floor and the backside of your head is touching your hands.
+(Which you interlocked in the earlier step, support your head by your hands).

 - Now bend your knees and keep your heels near to the butts.

-- After that slowly- slowly raise your legs straight at the angle of 90 degree.
+- After that slowly- slowly raise your legs straight at the angle of 90 degrees.

 - Breathe normally without any strain.

 - Hold the position as much as you can.